 Karate is a Japanese martial art mainly focusing on defensive distance fighting techniques including blocks and strikes.
-Shotokan is one of the predominant styles of karate practiced around the world.
+Shotokan is one of the predominant styles practiced around the world.
 Junzen Shotokan Karate literally translated means, absolute or pure Shotokan karate.
-Our club is affiliated to the SSKA (Southern Shotokan Karate Association), a non-political association established in 1987 which is also one of the largest in southern UK.

-Terry Furuzawa, is a 3rd Dan ranked SSKA instructor of second generation Japanese heritage.
-Terry first pursued an interest in Shorin-ryu Karate whilst at university before an academic move took him to Kyokushin Karate.
-After an extended hiatus, his return to karate was with the local Shotokan club in Sunbury-on-Thames where he has been training for the past 13 years.
+Terry Furuzawa is a 4th Dan black belt certified instructor of second generation Japanese heritage.
+Terry first pursued an interest in Shorin-ryu whilst at university before an academic move took him to Kyokushin.
+After an extended hiatus, his return to karate was with the local Shotokan club in Ashford where he has been training for the past 13 years.
 His other experience includes advanced level Goju-ryu, Japanese jujitsu and kobudo (weapons) training.

-We are a family friendly club training adults and children from 7 years old.
+We are a small family friendly club training adults and children from 8 years old.
 Parents can train along with their children and in fact such participation is great for their mutual progression and development.

 How much does it cost?

 We are a not for profit club and there is no monthly or termly prepayment requirement or direct debit arrangement necessary for training.
-Depending on your chosen method of payment and any applicable concessions, you will pay between £6.00 to £8.00 per class.
+Depending on your chosen method of payment and any applicable concessions, you will pay between £7.00 to £8.00 per attended class.
 See the Shop for further details and online purchase options.

-In training with the club, if you wish to progress your ranking level you will need to apply for membership to the SSKA association.
-This entails a one-time fee of £50 which includes provision of a karate suit embroidered with the SSKA badge and a white belt.
-Discounts are available for 2 or 3 family members joining together.
+In training with the club, if you wish to progress your ranking level you will need to apply for membership to TVSK.
+This entails a one-time fee of £44 which includes provision of a karate suit with patches and a white belt.

-An annual fee of £30 is payable to the SSKA that will arrange insurance cover together with a licence and grading book to register for grading examinations.
+An annual fee of £18 is payable to TVSK that will arrange insurance cover together with a licence and grading book to register for grading examinations.